Phrosh/TitaniumKittenKaraoke/README.md

 ## 🎯 What is Titanium Kitten Karaoke?

 Titanium Kitten Karaoke is a complete karaoke system accessible through a web browser.
-It works best on a web server with a static IP or custom domain, but can also be operated from home using ngrok.
+It works best on a web server with a static IP or custom domain, but can also be operated from home using Cloudflare Tunnel.
 Both administration and live videos are accessible through any modern web browser.

-**💡 Tip:** Use a web server with a custom domain or a powerful desktop PC with ngrok as server.
+**💡 Tip:** Use a web server with a custom domain or a powerful desktop PC with Cloudflare Tunnel as server.
 During the live karaoke show, you then access it with a laptop through the browser.

 ## ✨ Features